DiscreteOptimizer/compare_css/README.txt

 The program takes a mixed-integer linear program in appropriate file format (.lp or .mps) as input and solves it with Benders Decomposition.

-# First: PREPARE an instance; type
+# First: Prepare an instance; type

 python3 instance_prep.py -i <INPUT_FOLDER> -o <OUTPUT_FOLDER> <INSTANCE_NAME>
 e.g.,